Co-de-iT/KNK-MAXX_direct_drive/README.md

-# KNK_from_GH
+# KNK-MAXX direct drive

-Code to send code to a KNK MAXX directly from GH
+Code to send code directly to a KNK MAXX (only from Grasshopper for Rhino at the moment)